FarmBot-Docs/farmbot-software/v9/FarmBot-Software/how-to-guides/mount-and-dismount-tools.md

 Now that you've built a tool mounting sequence, you can probably guess that a tool _dismounting_ sequence will be very similar, but mostly reversed:

-**Step 1:** Start the sequence off with a <span class="fb-step fb-move-absolute">FIND HOME</span> command.
+**Step 1:** Start the sequence off with a <span class="fb-step fb-find-home">FIND HOME</span> command.
 This will ensure your FarmBot dismounts the tool with the greatest level of precision.

 **Step 2:** <span class="fb-step fb-move-absolute">MOVE TO</span> in front of the slot you wish to return the tool to by using an **X-OFFSET**.